Top of Page

 • Cost of Attendance (COA)

 Cost varies by school.
-Each college estimates the COA by adding together the costs of tuition, fees, room and board, transportation, books, supplies, and other miscellaneous living expenses.
+Each college estimates the COA by adding the costs of tuition, fees, room and board, transportation, books, supplies, and other miscellaneous living expenses.
 Most colleges publish the COA on their website.

 • Financial Need